garrettheath4/rpi-weather-ink/README.md

 ## Future Work

+- [ ] Add code to center an icon at a specific X,Y coordinate on the screen
 - [ ] Show sunglasses icon if it's sunny _right now_ (current UV index is high
       instead of daily UV index)
 - [ ] Show "unplugged" icon if it's offline or unable to reach Dark Sky